criteo/criteo-api-java-sdk/sdks/retailmedia_2024-10/docs/BalanceApi.md

 | **200** | Success |  -  |

-## getApiV2ExternalAccountBalancesByAccountId
+## changeDatesByAccountAndBalanceId

-> PagedResourceCollectionOutcomeOfBalanceResponseV2 getApiV2ExternalAccountBalancesByAccountId(accountId, limitToId, pageIndex, pageSize)
+> BalanceResponseV2Response changeDatesByAccountAndBalanceId(accountId, balanceId, changeDatesOfBalanceV2Request)

-Gets page of balance objects for the given account id
+Change dates of a balance for the given account id

 ### Example